LimHyungTae/paper_quality_plot.matlab/README.md

 Add `set(gca,'LooseInset', max(get(gca,'TightInset'), 0.02))` below the figure declaration line.

+* the method for changing the default tick fonts to the latex version

+`set(groot, 'defaultAxesTickLabelInterpreter','latex');` below the figure declaration line.

 * tilelayout (Only applicable on latest version Matlab)

 All outputs are located in `imgs` folder.